 The person, company, or government that brings a lawsuit or defends against one is called a “party.”
-A party has a claim or cause of action if it has some legal basis for seeking relief from a court for the actions of another party.
+A party has a claim (you might also hear “cause of action”) if it has some legal basis for seeking relief from a court for the actions of another party.
 In a civil case, the cause of action usually arises from:

 - A common-law tort, where the defendant has allegedly failed to behave toward the plaintiff in a way the common law expects.